zhangy0822/APPLE/README.md

 # APPLE

-Asymmetric probabilistic composition learning for zero-shot composed image retrieval
+This is an official implementation of the paper "Asymmetric probabilistic composition learning for zero-shot composed image retrieval", under review by SCIS.